Energy Division – Main Businesses & Vision –

-Engaged in the oil and gas businesses where Sojitz has interests in the United States, the British North Sea, the Middle East and Africa; the LNG business in Indonesia and Qatar; and the nuclear power business, serving as the sole distribution agent in Japan for Areva NC of France.
+Has oil and gas interests in the United States, the British North Sea, the Middle East and Africa.
+Operates the LNG business in Indonesia and Qatar, and the nuclear power business, primarily as the sole distribution agent in Japan for the French nuclear energy company Areva SA.

 Oil and Gas